You can interact with Iceberg tables from a Jupyter® notebook in Code Workspaces using PyIceberg, SQL, or Spark.

-The below instructions provide current details on how to read and write to Iceberg tables in a Jupyter® notebook.
-This beta workflow will be simplified in the future.
+Follow the instructions in the sections below to read and write to Iceberg tables using Spark in a Jupyter® notebook.

 Of these, the Foundry-specific Iceberg catalog parameters ↗ are: